fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

 1. Access the Withdraw method of the base class in each of the derived classes.

-## Override the ToString method in a derived class
+## Override the ToString method of a derived class

 In this task, you override the ToString method in the derived classes to provide a custom string representation of the object.